learn-co-students/ruby-enumerables-introduction-to-map-and-reduce-lab-nyc-web-102819/README.md

 ## Lab

-In this lab we're going to write several `map`-like and `reduce`-like methods and put them in `lib/my_code.rb`:
+In this lab, we're going to write several `map`-like and `reduce`-like methods and put them in `lib/my_code.rb`:

 ### `map`-like